 by giving Service Provider an updated Nomination for that Day prior to the Nomination Deadline.

-5 Service Provider is not liable to provide Services Nominated by the User (other than to process that Nomination in accordance with the relevant nomination provisions of the Transportation Agreement) except to the extent that Service Provider Schedules the Firm Service for the User in accordance with the Transportation Agreement.
+5 Service Provider is not liable to provide Services Nominated by the User (other than to process that Nomination in accordance with the relevant nomination provisions of the Transportation Agreement) except to the extent that Service Provider Schedules the Long Term Firm Service for the User in accordance with the Transportation Agreement.

 6 Service Provider will not be obliged to receive or deliver on any Day a quantity of Gas in excess of the quantities Scheduled.